 Maria Cassar is senior lecturer, coordinator and certificate (bridging) program for Certificate for Graduates of Non-EU/EEA Nursing Programmes at the Faculty of Health Sciences of the University of Malta.

 Maria received her nurse training in Malta, and later completed post-registration studies at Kings College, London, at the University of the Aberdeen, Scotland, and at University of Illinois, in the US.
 Her main areas of interest are curriculum development and evaluation, internationalization of higher education and the use of technology and simulation in teaching and learning, nurse registration, mobility and the regulation of nurses across different countries, including undocumented (qualified) refugee nurses.
 Maria has pursued training opportunities through IAIE and the Tuning Academy, Spain in this regard.

-She has participated in transnational ERASMUS+ projects related to nurse education, including the TUNING-MEDA project (nursing care) which included nursing institutions in the Middle East and North Africa, and the CALOHEE project (nursing care).
-She was one of the managers of the ERASMUS+ ISPAD project and is currently leading the ERASMUS+ DIGIT project.
-In 2019, she was elected to the executive committee of FINE.
+She has participated and led a number of transnational ERASMUS+ projects related to nurse education including the TUNING-MEDA project (nursing care) which included nursing institutions in the Middle East and North Africa, the CALOHEE project (nursing care).,ISPAD project, DigiT project, NNE project and TOViD In 2019, she was elected to the executive committee of FINE.
 She has a good command of the English, Maltese and Italian languages, and basic proficiency in the French and Arabic languages.